Frequently Asked Questions about the School Psychology Program

 How many students are accepted annually and must I submit GRE scores?

 The School Psychology Program accepts approximately 12 students annually.
-All applicants must submit both General and Psychology Subject GRE scores.
+All applicants must submit General GRE scores.
 The Admissions Committee looks closely at all facets of the application and offers finalists an interview for admission.

 How long is the program and can it be completed in a more expedient fashion?

 The School Psychology program offers an integrated, planned, program of study spread over a three-year time block.
-In no case may it be condensed.
+It cannot be condensed.
 Briefly, the 1st year includes foundation coursework and pre-practica training.
 The 2nd year includes more advanced coursework and a year-long, half-time, practicum.
 The 3rd year includes the final coursework and an intensive full-time, year-long, internship.

 When are classes typically offered?

 Classes are “typically” offered between 1 P.M. into the evening, with occasional classes offered earlier in the day.
 Because classes are sequenced students must be available for a full-time curriculum.